insights

 How This Applies to Elite Healthcare Brands

-Most practices treat before-and-after photos as records.
-They shoot with retractors in place.
+Most practices use before-and-after photos as records.
+They take them with retractors in place.
 The lighting is harsh.
 The focus is on technical detail.
-For peer review, this is fine.
-For winning patients, it is a disaster.
+This works for peer review.
+It fails to win patients.

 The best before-and-after content shows the new life, not the surgery.
 It shows the person living well after the procedure.
 They smile with ease in a crowd.
 They carry themselves with clear confidence.
 They look at home in their own skin.
 A prospect sees this, and the mirror neurons fire.
 The brain starts to simulate it.
 Desire is born.
 They do not want a procedure.
 They want a better version of themselves.